How Much Epoxy Grout Do You Need? Tile Size, Joint Width & Depth Explained

 Full result gives total grout needed, coverage rate, and units to order.

-• Underestimating grout for a mosaic or small-format tile job — smaller tiles can need several times more grout than the same area in large-format tile
+- Underestimating grout for a mosaic or small-format tile job, when smaller tiles can need several times more grout than the same area in large-format tile

-• Reusing a cementitious grout coverage chart — epoxy grout has a different density and estimating approach
+- Reusing a cementitious grout coverage chart, when epoxy grout has a different density and estimating approach

 Frequently Asked Questions